hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries-new.md

 ## Overview

+The implementation of SQL subqueries changes dramatically in version 4.1.

 ### LiveSQL 3.0

 LiveSQL implements subqueries since version 3.0, although limited to a few specific cases.
 They are available for: